Kristoffer Throndsen: Later years

 The next years, Kristoffer operated as a privateer, with a letter of marque titled "Christoph von Trundheim, Marskalk in Norweger" from Frederick II, Count Palatine of the Rhine.
 Under protection from Charles V, Holy Roman Emperor, and Mary of Burgundy, he got involved in Charles V's war against France.
 One time he left from Veere in Zeeland with three ships, and ended up taking nine ships from the French.

 Kristoffer's seapapers while operating as a privateer between service as leading Norwegian Admiral and the Danish Royal Navy.

 He settled in Emden and became good friends with Count Enno II of East Frisia.
 Under his protection, he raided the Norwegian coast many times, including Utstein Abbey and Stavanger bispegård in 1539.
 During this time he boarded many tradingships, and though the Danish king sent scouts after him he was never caught.

 Around 1542-43 he got pardoned by Christian III of Denmark after he had applied for it, and was engaged as a naval officer, which Denmark-Norway had a desperate need for.
 As Kristoffer had risen to fame, the kings advisors had advised the king to pardon him if he was to join them.
 At first he only had charge of a small ship with a crew of 20 people, however after only three months, he advanced to admiral, titled Admiral of the Kingdoms (Rigernes Admiral).
 When he was admiral he was in charge of 40 ships with a crew of 5000 people.
 At the time he was the only Norwegian with a leader position in the navy.
 His missions included sailing to Iceland to calm down a small rebellion, and later fighting with his fleet in the Northern Seven Years' War against the Swedish-Norwegian admiral Jakob Bagge.

-Kristoffer died in 1565 at around the age of 65, and is probably buried in the Church of Kvinnherad.
+Kristoffer died in 1565 at around the age of 65, and is probably buried at Kvinnherad Church.